MahaAmin/FIFA-WC-Data-Analysis-In-R/README.md

 ![](Graphs/WC-Hosts.png)

 ### 2.4) How many people attended each World-Cup ?
-Here is a case where you need to modify the data to do complete your job.
+Here is a case where you need to modify the data to complete your job.
 By examining **wc$Attendance** column we find that it's factor and there is '.' instead of ',' inside each string.
 ```
 str(wc$Attendance)  #It is factor and '.' instead of ','
 ```
 ![](Graphs/str-wc$attendace.png)

-We need to fix that :
+We need to fix this :
 ```
 #Attendance during each WC?
 # Fixing format of wc$attendance